 In general, Dr. Melton’s approach to design of policy and practice has been to embed assistance “naturally” within primary community institutions, ideally in ways that they fulfill an ethical maxim that “people shouldn’t have to ask.”
 He was co-principal investigator of the early community trials of multisystemic treatment, an intensive home- and community-based approach to treatment of children and adolescents with conduct disorders, and his work led to the development of statewide school-based mental health services in South Carolina and the introduction of a legislative package for reform of child and family services in Nebraska.
 Strong Communities took the approach farther by its reliance on thousands of volunteers and hundreds of community organizations, such as churches and fire departments.

 Dr. Melton’s passionate embrace of community —respect for human dignity for everyone, no matter how small, and promotion of norms of inclusion and humane care in the settings of everyday life — extends to the global community.
 A former Fulbright professor at the Norwegian Center for Child Research, Dr. Melton has traveled in approximately 50 countries and territories, in most cases for research, lecturing, and/or consultation.
 He has been a consultant to the U.N.
 Committee on the Rights of the Child.
 He chaired APA’s working group on the Convention on the Rights of the Child, and he served on the analogous working group of the American Bar Association.
 At Clemson, Dr. Melton led the development of a unique interdisciplinary graduate program in International Family and Community Studies that is now offered in both South Carolina and Albania.
-He is developing a similar international program under the auspices of the Colorado School of Public Health.
+He is exploring like development of a similar international program at Colorado.

 Educated as a clinical-child and community psychologist, Dr. Melton received his BA with high distinction from the University of Virginia and his MA and PhD from Boston University.
 At various universities, he has taught or held faculty appointments not only in psychology but also in childhood studies, counselor education, family and community studies, law, pediatrics, psychiatry, public affairs, public health, religious studies, sociology, special education, and women’s studies, and his scholarship extends into political theory and political science, especially in relation to studies of democracy and democratic socialization.